project-oak/oak/oak_channel/SPEC.md

 To send a message, the sender MUST first encode the message into frames:

-The sender MUST chunk byte representation of the message into a set of frame bodies and prepend an appropriate frame header to it.
+The sender MUST chunk the byte representation of the message into a set of frame bodies and prepend an appropriate frame header to each frame body.
 The sender MUST send the resulting frame set in sequential order.
-Frames from different messages MAY be interleaved.
-The recipient can detect which frames are part of the same message by using the invocation ID.
+Frames from different messages MAY be interleaved on the same channel.
+The recipient can detect which frames are part of a specific message by using the invocation ID.

 ### Receiving Messages